 Traditional Speciality Guaranteed

 Do you have a sweet tooth?
 The unique layered dessert prekmurska gibanica might be right up your alley; the delectable range of aromas and flavours makes for a harmonious, moist and scrumptious pastry.
+The queen of Slovenian holiday food is potica, a traditional dish made from rolled up leavened dough and stuffed with various fillings.
 The dish called idrijski žlikrofi consists of dumplings with a stuffing of potatoes, herbs and meat.
 When visiting the region of Idrija, make sure to treat yourself with serving.
 The savoury flat bread called belokranjska pogača is a speciality of the Bela Krajina region.
 Have a piece of this fluffy and soft bread with the comforting smell of home.

 A dash of Slovenia

 For 700 years now, the salt pans of Piran have been bestowing upon us their white treasure growing on the Slovenian coastline.
 The Piran Salt tastes like the sea and the sun and gives dishes a unique character.
 The Extra virgin olive oil from Slovenian Istria or the Štajerska-Prekmurje pumpkin seed oil will entice your taste buds and keep you healthy.
-Beekeeping is firmly rooted in Slovenian cuisine; if you ever get the craving for a healthier treat, you should definitely try the protected forest honey varieties, namely the kraški gozdni med and the kočevski gozdni med.
+If you can’t get enough of onions, try the ptujski lük, an autochthonous species of onion with a characteristic red color and rich flavour, which has been cultivated in Ptujsko Polje for more than 200 years.
+Beekeeping is firmly rooted in Slovenian cuisine; if you ever get the craving for a healthier treat, you should definitely try the protected forest honey varieties, namely the Karst honeyand the kočevski gozdni med.